williambcosta/godot-touch-camera-2d/README.md

 # Compatibility
-For now, the camera script was only tested using the Godot version 3.2.x.
+Tested using the Godot versions 3.2+

 **[⬆ back to top](#table-of-contents)**